maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 The parent (`shortcodes/code-preview.html`) will be able to access this object and create code listings.

-We now need to adjust the `shortcodes/code-preview.html` template to pick the correct language hint when highlighting the code:
+We now need to adjust the parent template to pick the correct language hint when highlighting the code:

 {{< highlight html >}}
 <figure class="code-preview">